labouz/RESET_INTRO_DS/pres_files/contents.md

 ## 3.4 Correlation Matrix

 *What is correlation?*

-The correlation metric tells us how much one variable changes with a slight change in another variable.
+- The correlation metric tells us how much one variable changes with a slight change in another variable.

-A high correlation value between a dependent variable and an independent variable indicates that the independent variable is of very high significance in determining the output
+- A high correlation value between a dependent variable and an independent variable indicates that the independent variable is of very high significance in determining the output

-*It is a good method of feature engineering/selection for machine learning*

 <img src="img/corr_matrix.png" width=300>